pepperlabs/docs/content/en/security/privacy.md

 ## Override Method

-You can define privacy for individual fields as follow, `set[FieldName]Privacy` in Pepper class for each model:
+By overriding a method with `set[FieldName]Privacy` format in your Pepper class, you can define custom privacy for each field:

 ```php
 public function setEmailPrivacy($args)